kimoppalfens/kimoppalfens.github.io/_posts/2007-06-26-TP 1706 - Android and iOS Enrollment Restrictions.md

 ![alt]({{ site.url }}{{ site.baseurl }}/images/TP1706_adminui_predeclared.PNG)

 Before proceeding, make sure that your changes have been uploaded to the cloud.
 Check DMPUploader.Log for entries like shown below.
-It shouldn't be a big deal since sync happens every 5 minutes, buf if you eagerly waiting to test out features, 5 minutes could feel like an eternity ;-)
+It shouldn't be a big deal, buf if you eagerly waiting to test out features, 5 minutes could feel like an eternity ;-)

 ![alt]({{ site.url }}{{ site.baseurl }}/images/TP1706_DMPUpload.PNG)